-Students shall be subject to suspension or expulsion for gross misconduct on school premises, while in attendance at school-related activities, or while riding school-provided transportation.
+Students shall be subject to suspension or expulsion for gross misconduct.
 By way of example and not by limitation, the following may constitute gross misconduct:

 - Use of drugs or alcohol at a school-sponsored event. - Conduct that inflicts harm or threatens to inflict harm on oneself or another - Damage to school property or private property - Disruptions to the educational environment - Conduct that is illegal - Academic dishonesty - Harassment or bullying - Other violations of the rules and regulations of the school